 "A shout out to students, artist in residence", Tori Brannan, April 2019, Newsminer (link)

-I work with individual classes using shadow, hand or rod puppets to enhance a particular lesson.
+I work remotely with individual classes using shadow, hand or rod puppets to enhance a particular lesson.

-Contact me directly if you are a teacher/an educator interested.
-The option below is one example and can be done online.
+Contact me directly if you are interested.
+The option below is an example and can be adapted to any of themes you are working on.

 Explore the world of fables through shadow puppetry (3rd-7th grades)